nedoto/typescript-client/README.md

 ## Usage

-To retrieve your configuration from Nedoto API you should create a new instance of the `NedotoClient` and then use the Client to retrieve your configuration with the unique variable slug configured in Nedoto.
+To retrieve your configuration from Nedoto API you should create a new instance of the `NedotoClient` and then use the Client to retrieve your configuration with the unique configuration slug configured in Nedoto.

 The response object is of type `Response` and with it, you can retrieve the `Configuration` object.